Beiträge zur Biologie der niederen Pflanzen: 89 (1977)

 Type: Hymenochaete Lév.
 1846

 This is a diverse group of polypores and related fungi.
 Many of the members are brown-fleshed polypores that turn blackish with KOH.
 The brown poroid Phellinus and Inonotus types are in the Hymenochaetaceae family.
-The rest of the members are in several smaller clades that are not yet defined.
+The rest of the members are in several smaller clades that are not well defined and family limits are not set.

 - Hymenochaetaceae clade